 I didn’t know about the session before taking the practical assessment, however, I was glad to have participated.
 I believe attending the Welcome to UK Practice session, reading the GMC ethical guidance material we were given plus having a fair bit of common sense should be enough to avoid serious mistakes while working in the UK.

 So, now that I am GMC registered, what’s my situation?

 Well, I remained in Brazil for more than seven months waiting for my Certificate of Sponsorship to be issued by the UK government in order for me to apply for a visa and actually start working there.
 I remained hopeful, looking forward to the next chapter to start.

 I have now been in the UK for just over a week as my visa has now been approved.
 I am just getting things in place to start working as a junior doctor in A&E at Norfolk and Norwich University Hospital NHS Trust.
 I plan to work as a junior doctor for some time and ideally, I would like to train to become a general surgeon.
 Later, I would like to specialise in a particular area, depending on what I relate to the most during the training.

 And, of course, I hope to keep living in the United Kingdom and build my life and career here permanently.

-The documentary, The Foreign Doctors are Coming will be on Channel 4 this evening, Tuesday 7 August, at 10pm.
-It will be available to view after the programme on Channel 4 Catch Up.
+The documentary, The Foreign Doctors are Coming was shown on Channel 4 on Tuesday 7 August, at 10pm.